West Norfolk Rugby Union Football Club

 The continued expansion and success of both senior and more significantly junior and mini rugby during the latter part of the eighties has meant that the original clubhouse and facilities became inadequate.
 This lead to the last major building project to develop the clubhouse and improve both the changing and medical facilities.
 The project started in 1989 and was completed in 1992.

-Over recent years the club has continued to prosper and develop, and last year achieved the major landmark of being awarded the Rugby Football Union’s Whole Club Seal of Approval (see press article below).
+Over recent years the club has continued to prosper and develop, and has achieved the Rugby Football Union’s Club Accreditation for a third time.

-Our Men’s training is taken by our club coaching team, headed by Mark Foreman at the club on Tuesday and Thursday nights.
-We run three senior sides.
-If you'd like to have a go then come down to a training session and join in - you can be assured of a warm welcome.
-Or if you'd like to know more first then contact the relevant coach or team captain (contact details can be found on the team pages or e-mail email@example.com and we will forward your enquiry to the relevant person).
+Our Men’s training is taken by our club coaching team, headed by Director of Rugby Darren Clarke at the club on Tuesday and Thursday nights.
+We currently run two senior sides.
+If you’d like to have a go then come down to a training session and join in – you can be assured of a warm welcome.
+Or if you’d like to know more first then contact the relevant coach or team captain (contact details can be found on the team pages of our website – http://www.westnorfolkrugby.com – or e-mail firstname.lastname@example.org and we will forward your enquiry to the relevant person).

 Spectators are welcome at all of our home fixtures.
 We have full facilities onsite.